uuudown/Tartan/README.md

 ##Introduction:

  Tartan is a multi-GPU benchmark suite.
-It is proposed to evaluate modern GPU interconnect in our IISWC-18 paper "Tartan: Evaluating Modern GPU Interconnect via a Multi-GPU Benchmark Suite".
-Please see our paper for more details.
+It is proposed to evaluate modern GPU interconnect in our IISWC-18 paper **"Tartan: Evaluating Modern GPU Interconnect via a Multi-GPU Benchmark Suite"**.
+Please see our paper (as included) for more details.

  Tartan contains three sub-directories: